cccbr/runningatower/content/docs/091-Agenda/index.md

 **Site currently under construction**
 {{</hint>}}

-# Agenda
+# Draft Agenda

-The following is an annotated example of an agenda.
+The following is an annotated draft of an agenda.

 # Agenda for Annual Meeting of XXXX ringers at XXXX on DATE at TIME